mdiener87/diener-tech/content/blog/one-billion-token-challenge.md

   max-height="200px">
 </BlogImage>

 Now I'm surely moving in the wrong direciton with this project.
 The grad-norm graph here doesn't show the model settling down with additional token exposure - it's making rapid and large changes to its vectors. v2 was a bust, and v3 built on a bad foundation.
+This is catastrophic model collapse - random tensor weights might honestly do better than whatever this is.

 ## SparkNet v4

 I'm starting to wonder at this point if I'm not doing something fundementally wrong here.
-Our Perplexity scores keep going up, up, up!
+Our Perplexity scores keep going Up, Up, Up!
 Which is entirely the wrong direction.

 <BlogImage
   src="down-not-up.png"